cstate/cstate/README.md

 ## Contribute

+cState needs help to grow, not only would it benefit from stuff like unit tests, but also get influenced by fresh ideas to grow even further.

 + Glance over the [Code of Conduct](/CODE_OF_CONDUCT.md).
 + Before submitting a pull request, create an issue to [discuss the implications of your proposal](https://github.com/mistermantas/cstate/issues).
 + Write consistent, simple, readable code and precise documentation.
 + [Join the Gitter chat](http://discord.io/choraleapp) for help or discussion.
++ You may also the creator’s [mnts Discord](https://discord.gg/EvQZdhT).

 ## License